Pecners/academic-kickstart/content/post/2019-10-01-crime-in-milwaukee.markdown

 And just like that, we have all the data we need in a simple features format!
 We just need to shift gears here and do a bit a ordinary data tidying.

 With our stated goal of faceting by a certain characteristic, one immediately evident possibility is to choose the type of crime as the facet variable.
 In order to facet a plot by the type of crime, though, we will need to bring all of the crimes under a single variable, as each separate crime is currently under a wide dummie format.

 To clean this up, I chose to follow the `tidyverse` conventions and use `gather()`.
-I also filtered the data to only include the year 2018--this is both to reduce overplotting of points, and to ease the data manipulation.
+I also filtered the data to only include the year 2018--this is both to reduce over plotting of points, and to ease the data manipulation.

 **These next few chunks can be a bit processor-heavy and take a while to run.**